nxp-imx-support/imx-voiceplayer/msgq/README.md

     make
 ```

-The output file should be the MsgQ executable
+The output file should be the msgq executable